Question The Mark

-Question The Mark are a Welsh punkrock band from Cardiff, Wales.
+Question The Mark are a Welsh punk rock band from Cardiff, Wales.
 The band have released three EPs, Tearing Our Arms Off Through (2009), Smoke Signals (2012) and Nightmare On Misery Street (2018), one studio album, Idle Hands released in 2010, one official compilation album, 1096 Days Later released in 2012 and one 4 way compilation EP, Roaster released in 2013.

 History

 The band formed in 2009, composed of vocalist/guitarist & lyricist Tim 'Bunky' Davies, guitarist/backing vocalist Sparky, bassist BT and drummer Dai Hughes.
 Their first show was in Swansea supporting the US punk band Bridge And Tunnel on April 21, 2009.

 Their debut 7-inch, Tearing Our Arms Off Through, was released on Exhume Industries in 2009. produced by Todd Campbell at Skwad studios in Wales.
 Following live dates around the UK drummer Dai Hughes left the band to be replaced with Bryn Feasey.

 In 2010, prior to recording the band's debut album, guitarist Sparky left the band to move to Australia and was replaced by Evil Turkey's guitarist Daniel 'Yogi' Young.
 Idle Hands was released on Seven Records the following year, produced once again by Todd Campbell at Skwad Studios in Wales.

 Towards the end of 2011, the group recruited drummer James Tilley to replace the departed Bryn Feasey and embarked on a series of shows across the UK before starting work on their next release.
 The EP Smoke Signals was written between December 2011 & February 2012 and recorded at Jamtown Studios in Bridgend, South Wales in April 2012 and released on Team Beard Records in July the same year to coincide with the band's first European tour.
 Bassist Ross Goldworthy was drafted in for the tour due to BT's university commitments.

 Upon returning to the UK the band returned to Jamtown to record two new tracks which were originally intended for a split 7-inch with the Scottish band Uniforms whom the band had toured with in 2011 but the project grew into a four-way split release 10-inch featuring two more Scottish bands - The Walking Targets and Sink Alaska.

 During 2013 the band completed several short UK tours, however bassist BT's commitments to university and his other band Pipedream saw Ross Goldworthy fill in on many of these dates.
 In November 2013, the Roaster 10-inch EP was released by Make That A Take records and Team Beard records.
 Drummer James Tiley left the band at the end of 2013 which caused a period of hiatus during 2014, during which the band were missed by many and hailed as one of the UK's most under-rated bands.

 In July 2014, the band were reunited with Bryn Feasey on drums and new bassist Rich James for a one-off show with US punk supergroup The Implants.